 The legal definition of domestic battery is any willful and unlawful touching that is harmful or offensive—and is committed against:

-- A person with whom the defendant has or used to have a dating relationship, or
+- A person with whom you have or used to have a dating relationship, or

-- The father or mother of the defendant’s child.8
+- The father or mother of your child.8

-A defendant can be convicted of domestic battery (sometimes known as “spousal battery”) even if the “victim” is not injured in any way.
-All that’s required is that the defendant use “force” or “violence” against him/her.9
+You can be convicted of domestic battery (sometimes known as “spousal battery”) even if the “victim” is not injured in any way.
+All that is required is that you use “force” or “violence” against them.9

 Domestic battery is a misdemeanor under California law.10